@gobstones/gobstones-scripts - v0.10.3

 npm start verdaccio

-WARNING: Note that verdaccio expect that you have updated the version of the package to a number that is not used, even in the npmjs registry.
+WARNING: Note that verdaccio expect that you have updated the version of the package to a number that is not used already, even in the npmjs registry.
 Be sure to update it before running the command.

 While the server is still running, you can run the globally installed script, adding the testing flag to any command (--test or -T).
 This flag instructs the tool to search the library in the verdaccio server instead of npmjs registry.